adhi85/ArgoCD-K8s-deployment/README.md

 # ArgoCD for Continuos Deployment and Argo Rollouts for deployment strategy (Canary)

 ## Prerequisites
-- minikube installed on you system
+- minikube installed on your system
 - docker installed and configured

 ## Setup and configuration